National and International Statistics

 - Barriers to fulfilling minority ethnic women's needs identified by gender-based violence services and minority ethnic organisations were: inadequate resources, absence of staff training, and the Habitual Residence Condition.
 Most GBV organisations identified language and the absence of interpretation services as barriers.
 [The Women's Health Council (2009)Translating Pain Into Action: A study of Gender-based Violence and Minority Ethnic Women in Ireland.]

 Domestic Violence and injury

-- In 2013, there were 3,711 incidents of physical assaults disclosed to the Women's Aid National Freephone Helpline.
+- In 2014, there were 2,470 incidents of physical assaults disclosed to Women's Aid.
 Reported physical abuse included being gagged, kicked and beaten; being choked, strangled and stabbed; being slammed against the wall; being spat on, having hair pulled and being scalded; and being beaten and raped while pregnant.
-[Women's Aid Annual Report 2013]
+[Women's Aid Impact Report 2014]

 - 49% of women injured by their partner's violence required medical treatment and 10% required a hospital stay.
 [National Crime Council and ESRI, Domestic Abuse of Women and Men in Ireland, 2005]

 - Irish research found that of women who had experienced violent behaviour, 46% had been injured.
 Serious violent incidents were common, 10% of women were punched in the face; 10% punched or kicked on the body, arms, or legs; 9% choked; and 9% forced to have sex.
 [Bradley, F, et al. (2002) Reported Frequency of Domestic Violence; Cross sectional survey of women attending general practice.
 British Medical Journal; Vol. 324]

 - For women aged 15-44 worldwide, acts of violence cause more death and disability than cancer, malaria, traffic accidents, and war combined.
 [WHO (1997) Violence Against Women: A Priority Health Issue]